 A CVT also eliminates gear hunting as the vehicle decelerates, such as when it is going up a hill.
 In addition, a traditional automatic transmission normally struggles while the vehicle is under heavy load.
 Under the exact scenario, a CVT can almost immediately find the exact gear ratio, thus providing seamless power.

-3. Fuel efficiency: The ratio between engine shaft speed and driveshaft speed is constantly changing in a CVT.
+The ratio between engine shaft speed and driveshaft speed is constantly changing in a CVT.
 In addition, aside from mechanical components, a CVT also has sensors to keep an engine within its optimum power range regardless of how fast or slow the vehicle is moving.
 This means that a CVT is more fuel efficient than a traditional automatic transmission or manual transmission, especially during a stop-start traffic situation or when the vehicle is constantly changing speed.

 Sensors built inside a CVT allow better fuel efficiency, especially by balancing fuel economy and power requirement.
 The engine essentially runs at the optimum speed regardless of the wheel speed.
 In other words, by continuously altering and balancing the gear ratio, or the ratio of engine shaft speed to driveshaft speed, a CVT ensures that the most appropriate amount of energy from fuel combustion is used.

-1. Different experience: A vehicle equipped with a CVT can provide a very different driving experience.
+A vehicle equipped with a CVT can provide a very different driving experience.
 This is one of the disadvantages of CVT.
 A driver accustomed to using a traditional automatic transmission or manual transmission will not feel the engine in a CVT vehicle accelerating.

-Specifically, the noises coming from a CVT vehicle can be a cause of concern.
+Specifically, the noises coming from a CVT vehicle can be a cause for concern.
 Changes in engine speed typical produce a steady or unvarying sound that is comparable to a slipping clutch or failing transmission.
 While this sound is normal in a CVT, it is usually an indicator of an underlying mechanical problem in a traditional automatic transmission.

 Some drivers might also think that a CVT vehicle is slower although it is not.
 This is because that in a traditional automatic transmission, there is a sudden power burst when pushing the accelerator all the way up.
 The driver can feel this.
 In a CVT on the other hand, the power increase when pushing the accelerator is smooth and rapid.

-2. Cost and maintenance: Another disadvantage of CVT is cost.
+Another disadvantage of CVT is cost.
 Vehicles equipped with this type of transmission are usually more expensive than their traditional automatic transmission counterparts.
 This is due to the cost of the specific components and the different process involved in manufacturing a CVT vehicle.
 Patent royalties also drive up manufacturing costs.

 Maintenance and repair costs can also be expensive.
 A CVT replacement can cost between USD 3,000 to USD 5,000.
 It is also worth noting that a CVT does not last nearly as long as a traditional automatic transmission.
 Furthermore, whenever a CVT fails, it is usually bound for replacement.
 This is because individual components can be very expensive or the specific faulty component can be difficult or impossible to locate.

-Summary and conclusion: The advantages and disadvantages of CVT
+Summary and Conclusion: The Advantages and Disadvantages of CVT